qianarthurwang/Architecture-Field-Notes/README.md

-# Architecture Field Notes
+# 🏗️ Architecture Field Notes

 > **"Architecture is the art of deciding which trade-offs you can live with."**

 Welcome!
-This repository is a curated collection of pragmatic architectural patterns and field notes.
-It focuses on the transition from "building functional systems" to "designing resilient, evolving infrastructures" that survive at scale.

-Instead of chasing theoretical perfection, we focus on **physical limits**, **operational resilience**, and the **economic reality** of building massive systems in the wild.
+This repository is a **comprehensive glossary** of architectural patterns.
+It serves as the foundational reference for [**my Substack**](https://qianarthurwang.substack.com/), where I discuss high-level strategy and real-world implementation.
+This repository is where you go if you need a quick, simple explanation of a specific pattern or term

 ---